 Tiny, delicate, snowy-white moths that flutter around plant tops when disturbed may seem like an unlikely candidate for all-out war, but whiteflies are one of the most persistent and damaging pests to infiltrate growrooms and greenhouses.
 Anyone who has battled a persistent population knows they are not a pest to be taken lightly.

-Apart from the contamination factor, whiteflies transmit a number of viruses, and can reduce a crop to a blackened, sticky mess in a relatively short period of time.
-These pests are also remarkable survivalists, with a wide host plant range, the ability to find their way inside even fairly well-protected greenhouses and growrooms, and a tendency to develop genetic resistance to just about every single chemical pesticide that once controlled their numbers.
+Apart from the contamination factor, whiteflies transmit numerous viruses, and can reduce a crop to a blackened, sticky mess in a relatively short period of time.
+These pests are also remarkable survivalists, with a wide host plant range, the ability to find their way inside even fairly well-protected greenhouses and growrooms, and a tendency to develop a genetic resistance to just about every single chemical pesticide that once controlled their numbers.

 How do I know if I have a whitefly infestation in my garden?

 There are a number of different whitefly species, including the greenhouse whitefly, the sweet potato whitefly, and the silverleaf whitefly.
 All three species can infest a wide range of plants.
 Large infestations of adult whiteflies, which look more like moths than flies, are usually the first introduction a grower will have to this pest.

 Whiteflies are around 1.5 mm in length with four wings and are coated in a white, waxy substance.
 Adults are mostly found on the undersides of leaves in the upper regions of plants, and if disturbed, white clouds of flies will become airborne, making them impossible to miss and easy to inhale.